alphons/bootsector-linux-loader/README.md

 Rebooting in 60 seconds.
 ```

-Simply means, give it more RAM !!!
+This simply means, give it more RAM !!!